 If you want to get away from some of the crowded national parks, try Isle Royale National Park in Lake Superior.
 This park is closer to Canada than the US, and it is only accessible by boat or seaplane.
 Thus, it is one of the least visited national parks.
 However, Isle Royale National Park has beautiful rocky bays and inlets to Lake Superior, wolves, moose and trails throughout the 48-mile long island.
 There are no roads for cars on the island and lodging is either at the park service lodge at Rock Harbor, camper cabins at Windigo or in a tent.

 To top it all off, the UP is one of the best places in the lower 48 states to see and photograph the northern lights.
 Although the aurora borealis can been seen any time of year, on a clear winter night in a remote area of the UP skies are plenty dark to view and photograph this celestial delight.

 So, if you really want to get away from the crowds as well as summer heat and humidity while photographing fantastic waterfalls, sunrises and sunsets over the great lakes and other amazing spring, fall or winter scenery you may want to consider Michigan’s Upper Peninsula.

 Tom Haxby is a retired natural resource manager from the Michigan Department of Natural Resources.
 He is currently based in the Traverse City, Michigan area and his second career as a freelance nature photographer brings together his background in natural resources and enjoyment of the outdoors.
-He completed an artist-in-residence program in the Great Smoky Mountains National Park in the fall of 2016.
-His website is www.tomhaxbyphotos.com and his blog is www.tomhaxbyphotos.blogspot.com/.
-Tom’s e-mail address is firstname.lastname@example.org
+He completed an Artist-in-Residence in the Great Smoky Mountains National Park in the fall of 2016 and is working on a book on the experience.
+His website is www.tomhaxbyphotos.com .
+Tom’s e-mail address is email@example.com